-The government-wide financial statements are designed to provide the reader with a broad overview of the Town of Bradley finances, similar in format to a financial statement of a private-sector business.
-The statement of net assets presents information on all the Town of Bradley's assets and liabilities, with the difference between the two reported as net assets.
-Over time, increases or decreases in net assets may serve as a useful indicator of whether the Town of Bradley's financial position is improving or deteriorating.
-The statement of activities presents information showing how the Town of Bradley's net assets changed during the fiscal year.
-All changes in net assets are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
+The government-wide financial statements are designed to provide the reader with a broad overview of the Town of Bradley's finances, like a financial statement of a private-sector business.
+The statement of net position presents information on all of the Town of Bradley's assets and liabilities, with the difference between the two reported as net position.
+Over time, increases or decreases in net position may serve as a valuable indicator of whether the Town of Bradley's financial position is improving or deteriorating.
+The statement of activities presents information showing how the Town of Bradley's net position changed during the fiscal year.
+All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal years.